-On India's crowded roads and highways, where bumper-to-bumper driving is the bane of every car driver, owning a two wheeler can be a relief.
-Not only is weaving through traffic much easier, you can find parking absolutely anywhere and travel short distances without spending too much money.
+On India's crowded roads and highways, where bumper-to-bumper driving is the bane of every car driver, owning a two-wheeler can be a relief.
+Not only is weaving through traffic much easier, but you can also find parking absolutely anywhere and travel short distances without spending too much money.

-But beyond popular opinion, here are the questions you must ask yourself when choosing the perfect two wheeler for you:
+Here are the questions you must ask yourself when choosing the best two-wheeler in India for you…

 Scooters offer a more natural seating position, automatic transmission, easy gearless riding, increased storage space, lower prices and greater manoeuvrability, which can be beneficial for city driving.

 Determine your savings, post-tax monthly income and monthly expenses.
-The remainder- besides a certain amount put aside as a safety margin- is how much you can afford to spend each month.
-Multiply this figure by the number of months you want to be paying for your two wheeler (not more than 60) and that's the amount you can spend annual.
+The remainder - besides a certain amount put aside as a safety margin - is how much you can afford to spend each month.
+Multiply this figure by the number of months you want to be paying for your two-wheeler (not more than 60) and that's the amount you can spend annually.

 Also, keep in mind that you will own it for at least 2-3 years, and will also spend money to maintain it, in terms of servicing, repairs, insurance and fuel.

-In the list of top selling two wheelers in India shown above, a majority of them fall in the range of between Rs.
+In the list of top-selling two-wheelers in India shown above, a majority of them fall in the range of between Rs.
 45000-55000.
+This is the average two wheeler price.
 This means that if you can spare this amount of money, you can afford a tried and tested two wheeler.

 This decision should be made based not only on your budget but also your comfort with riding.

-If you are a first time rider, you should consider buying a second hand bike which you can later upgrade as and when you get more comfortable with riding.
+If you are a first time rider, you should consider buying a second hand two wheeler scooter which you can later upgrade as and when you get more comfortable with riding.
 This way, in case you outgrow it too soon, you haven't lost much in depreciation.

 If you are buying a second hand vehicle, be very particular about asking for all the right documentation and details.
 For a simple guide to buying second hand vehicles, click here and to know how to maximise the value of your used vehicle, click here.